lennartkerkvliet/statutes/internal-regulations.md

 # Office {#office}
 The Office shall submit a written report to the member organizations on its activities two weeks before the start of the General Assembly.
 This report will reflect the work carried out by the Office, including the Executive Director and other staff and will be presented at the General Assembly.

+# Candidacy

+## Eligibility

+Every member of a full member organisation can be nominated for a position in the Bureau or ombudsperson.
+Bureau members and the ombudsperson must be between 18 and 35 years old when they are elected.

+## Incompatibility of functions

+### Bureau member
+Being a Bureau member is incompatible with:

+(a) Being an auditor
+(b) Being an ombudsperson
+(c) Membership in the Advisory Council
+(d) Membership in the Office
+(e) Acting as a delegate of a (voting) member organization

+### Auditor
+Being an auditor is incompatible with being a Bureau member, as well as with points d and e of the above article.

+### Ombudsperson
+Being an ombudsperson is incompatible with being a Bureau member, as well as with points d and e of the above article.

+### Advisory Council
+Membership in the Advisory Council is incompatible with being a Bureau member, as well as with points a, d, and e of the above article and to ensure an adequate understanding of the workings of an organisation like IFLRY, a candidate for AC membership:

+(f) must have at least two years of experience in an elected or managerial position in the liberal network.

+### Office
+Membership in the Office is incompatible with being a Bureau member, as well as with points a, b, c, d, and e of the above article.

+### Acting as a delegate
+Acting as a delegate is incompatible with being a Bureau member, as well as with points a, b, c, d, and e of the above article.

+# Crisis Management

+A crisis is an exceptional situation that significantly disrupts IFLRY’s ability to function, requiring urgent action.

+## Global Crises

+A global crisis is an exceptional, worldwide situation that significantly disrupts IFLRY’s ability to function, particularly preventing international travel and in-person meetings.

+A global crisis that justifies crisis management must be:

+- Global in nature (not limited to a specific country or region).
+- Prolonged and unavoidable, making in-person meetings impossible for a significant portion of the Bureau or member organizations.
+- Affecting multiple regions, preventing fair participation

+## Internal Crises

+An internal financial crisis occurs when IFLRY lacks the necessary funds to sustain its core operations, including:

+- A severe funding shortfall affecting staff salaries, event organization, or administrative costs.
+- Loss of major funding sources, such as institutional grants or partner contributions.
+- Debts or financial mismanagement that put IFLRY at risk of insolvency.

+## Statutory meetings

+Elections may only be postponed in the event of a global crisis that makes holding a fair elections impossible.

+In the event of a crisis, it is expected that statutory meetings will be moved online, ensuring organizational continuity.

+The decision to move a meeting online must be made by the Bureau based on objective criteria and communicated transparently to member organizations.

+### Prevention

+After a crisis, the Bureau shall review its response and update contingency plans to improve future preparedness.

+# Intellectual Property

+## Ownership
+The name, logo, and other visual identifiers of IFLRY are the exclusive property of the organization.
+The use of IFLRY's intellectual property must align with the organization's values, mission, and regulations.

+## Usage Rights
+Member organizations and affiliates may use the IFLRY logo and name in accordance with branding guidelines, provided they do not misrepresent their relationship with IFLRY.
+Individual members and third parties must seek prior approval from the Bureau before using the organization's name or logo in any official capacity.

+## Protection and Enforcement
+The Bureau is responsible for overseeing the appropriate use of IFLRY's intellectual property.
+Unauthorized or misleading use of IFLRY's name or logo may result in corrective action.
+Any disputes concerning the use of IFLRY's intellectual property shall be reviewed by the Bureau.

+# Data Protection

+The association is committed to protecting personal data in line with applicable laws.
+Personal data will only be collected for legitimate purposes and kept secure.

+## Data Protection Officer

+The Bureau will appoint a Data Protection Officer (DPO) to oversee data protection practices.
+The DPO will ensure data is handled securely, especially for sensitive information like visa applications.